coditva/Jazz/docs/index.md

 # Welcome to the Jazz!

 ## Motivation
 Just a key-press and the PC boots up.
 Just a click and the music starts.
-Doesn't it fascinates you what went into making the PC usable?
+Doesn't it fascinate you what went into making the PC usable?
 How happens what happens when you boot up?!
 My answers to these questions were yes, so here I am, making an OS just for the heck of it!

-Also, if you're wondering 'why the name Jazz?', the answer is 'I just liked the sound of it (pun intended).'
+Also, if you're wondering _Why the name Jazz?_, the answer is _I just liked the sound of it!_

 ## Table of contents
 - [The boot sector](boot-sector)